 For a long time, we've heard that too much sugar can make you larger.
 But did you know that too much sugar can also make you smaller?
 Researchers from the Australia National University have found that people who consistently experience high blood sugar levels (although not necessarily high enough to trigger concerns of diabetes or even pre-diabetes) are more likely to experience shrinkage of the hippocampus and amygdala.The health and size of these two brain structures has significant bearing on the development of many cognitive concerns, including Alzheimer's and dementia.

-In other words, blood sugar control's not just for diabetics anymore!
+In other words, blood sugar control is not just for diabetics anymore!
 Keeping your blood sugars in the ideal range (this varies, of course, with individual circumstances, but numbers between 80-100 are good to see!) is great news for anyone who wants to protect their mental health and intellectual agility.

 There are many ways to control your blood sugar.
 Watching your diet and exercising regularly can do great...